 Without the means to leave, or access to adequate, financially attainable housing alternatives in their immediate area, residents have no choice but to remain in sub-standard housing units.

-Jindas has identified factors that demonstrate the potential for innovative and holistic urban housing development Lod:
+Jindas has identified factors that demonstrate the potential for innovative and holistic urban housing development in Lod:

 Availability of vacant, publicly owned land